Welcome to Dinovember

 Childhood is fleeting, so let’s make sure it’s fun while it lasts.

 If you’d like to follow along with Dinovember, join our Facebook page.
 If you join in with your own family, post your pics on Twitter or Facebook (set to ‘public’ so we can see them!) using the hashtag #dinovember.

 UPDATE: Welcome to Dinovember has been adapted into a full-length book!
-Featuring the full story of Dinovember plus 80 new photos, WHAT THE DINOSAURS DID LAST NIGHT is available for preorder now.
+Featuring the full story of Dinovember plus 80 new photos, WHAT THE DINOSAURS DID LAST NIGHT is available now.
 If you enjoyed this post, please pick up a copy!